1970 Big Ten Conference football season

 The 1970 Big Ten Conference football season was the 75th season of college football played by the member schools of the Big Ten Conference and was a part of the 1970 NCAA University Division football season.

 The 1970 Ohio State Buckeyes football team, under head coach Woody Hayes, won the Big Ten football championship, was ranked No. 5 in the final AP Poll, and led the conference in scoring offense (29.0 points per game).
 The Buckeyes were undefeated in the regular season but lost to Stanford in the 1971 Rose Bowl.
 Defensive back Jack Tatum and middle guard Jim Stillwagon were consensus first-team All-Americans.
 Stillwagon also won the Outland Trophy as the best interior lineman in college football.
 Running back John Brockington led the conference with 102 points scored, received first-team All-American honors from multiple selectors, and was the first Big Ten player selected in the 1971 NFL draft with the ninth overall pick.
 Quarterback Rex Kern finished fifth in the voting for the 1970 Heisman Trophy.

 The 1970 Michigan Wolverines football team, under head coach Bo Schembechler, was ranked No. 9 in the final AP Poll and led the conference in scoring defense (9.0 points per game).
 Michigan's only loss was to Ohio State.
 Offensive tackle Dan Dierdorf was a consensus first-team All-American.
 Quarterback Don Moorhead and middle guard Henry Hill were selected as the team's most valuable players.

+Michigan knew its season would be ten games, regardless of record, long before the season opener.
+The Wolverines represented the conference in the previous year's Rose Bowl, and Big Ten rules at the time (a) prohibited a team from making consecutive appearances in the Rose Bowl, and (b) prohibited teams from accepting a berth to a bowl game other than the one in Pasadena.
+The no-repeat rule was repealed for the 1972 season, but the ban on other bowls was not lifted until 1975; the latter rule kept the Wolverines out of the postseason in 1972, '73 and '74 despite compiling a 30-2-1 record over those seasons.

 The 1970 Northwestern Wildcats football team, under head coach Alex Agase, tied with Michigan for second place in the Big Ten and was ranked Running back Mike Adamle of Northwestern led the conference with 1,255 rushing yards and received the Chicago Tribune Silver Football as the conference's most valuable player.